threefoldtech/tfchain/docs/development/rust-setup.md

 title: Installation
 ---

-This guide is for reference only, please check the latest information on getting starting with Substrate [here](https://docs.substrate.io/main-docs/install/).
+This guide is for reference only, please check the latest information on getting started with Substrate [here](https://docs.substrate.io/main-docs/install/).

 This page will guide you through the **2 steps** needed to prepare a computer for **Substrate** development.